 Analysis of Air Slide Conveyor Blockage Issues

-In modern cement production, the smooth operation of air slide conveyor is crucial.
-Recently, a cement plant encountered several blockage incidents during trial operations.
-These issues severely impacted normal production.
-This article explores the causes of these blockages and the solutions implemented.
+In modern cement production, the smooth operation of air slide conveyor is very important.
+Recently, a cement plant has been blocked for many times during the trial operation, which has seriously affected the normal production.
+This paper discusses the causes of blockage and the corresponding solutions.

 What is an air slide conveyor?

-An air slide conveyor is a bulk material handling system that uses a layer of air to transport dry, powdery materials along a sloped channel.
-It features a porous surface that allows air to flow through, creating a fluidized bed that enables smooth and gentle movement of materials.
-This system is energy-efficient and commonly used in industries like cement and food processing.
+The air slide conveyor is a bulk material handling system, which uses a layer of air to convey dry powder materials along the inclined channel.
+It has a porous surface, allowing air circulation, forming a fluidized bed, so that the material moves smoothly and gently.
+The system is energy-saving and efficient, and is often used in cement and food processing industries.

 How Air Slide Conveyors Work